Print

 • Option #3: Store-bought bread cubes: Let the store do the work!
 Buy a bag of prepared bread cubes.
 You’ll need 16 ounces for this make ahead stuffing recipe.

 2. Cook the aromatics: Melt the butter in a large pot or Dutch oven over medium heat.
-Once melted, add the onions & celery, seasoning with 1 1/2 teaspoons kosher salt & ground black pepper as desired.
-Cook, stirring occasionally, until softened & fragrant, 5-7 minutes.
-Stir in the water chestnuts, garlic, fresh herbs, & poultry seasoning.
+Once melted, add the onions and celery, seasoning with 1 1/2 teaspoons kosher salt and ground black pepper as desired.
+Cook, stirring occasionally, until softened and fragrant, 5-7 minutes.
+Stir in the water chestnuts, garlic, fresh herbs, and poultry seasoning.
 Cook 1-2 minutes longer, until fragrant.
 Add the chicken/turkey broth.
 Increase the heat to medium high to bring the mixture to a simmer, then remove from the heat for stuffing assembly.Melted butter with onions, celery, water chestnuts, garlic, fresh herbs, & poultry seasoning fill a large white double handled braising pan.
 The pan sits atop a light peach colored textured surface.
 A wooden spoon rests inside of the pan and a red muted linen napkin rests alongside the pan.

 3. Mix the stuffing: Place the dried bread cubes in a large bowl.
 Spoon the herbed chicken broth over the bread cubes, mixing well between additions to prevent the bread from getting soggy.
 The herbed chicken broth should rehydrate the bread cubes such that they’re softened, but not soggy. [gallery columns="2" size="full" ids="34884,34885"]